nop33/iliascreates/content/blog/wg-heinrichstrasse/index.md

 ![about-us-1](image-3.png)

 Alex and Ilias met each other coincidentally while they were both being interviewed for the 2 available rooms in the WG we currently live in.
-We have a really chill vibe going on in the flat as well as with our neighbors and often plan dinners, outdoor activities, partying and hopefully soon traveling together.
-In blue (and not so blue) days we often drill into deep discussions about life, the universe and everything.
+We have a really chill vibe going on in the flat as well as with our neighbors and sometimes plan dinners, outdoor activities, partying and traveling together.
+In blue (and not so blue) days we often drill into deep discussions about _life, the universe and everything_.

 Let us just depict the life in a normal day in our flat and if you believe you would be a good fit, don't hesitate to contact us.